Lyrics

 Dance

 Formation: Two lines with partners facing each other.
-Couple at the top of the lines are called the Head Couple.
+Couple at the top of the lines is the Head Couple (HC).

-Refrain = Students form two lines again.
-Head Couple right arm swing, then left arm swing.
+- Refrain = Students form two lines again.
+HC right arm swing, then left arm swing.

-Verses 2, 3, 4 = Head Couple right arm swing the next person in line, then left arm swing each other (reel) all the way down the line.
-At the end, Head Couple stays at the bottom of the lines, and dance begins again with new Head couple.
+- Verses 2, 3, 4 = HC right arm swing the next person in line, then left arm swing each other (reel) all the way down the line.
+At the end, HC stays at the bottom of the lines, and dance begins again with new HC.

 See also